tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ## Control Plane node

 A control plane node is also known as Master node.
-It implements the major cotroll options of the cluster.
-It coordinates cluster operaions, monitorings,  pod schedulling and finally it is he main access point for he cluster operation.
+It implements the major control options of the cluster.
+It coordinates cluster operations, monitoring,  pod scheduling and finally it is he main access point for he cluster operation.

 ### Kubernetes API Server